vinayking01/React/lecture3(components and Props)/README.md

     ```

 # Note  Important -
-1. When you import a regular CSS  file or anything in a component, its styles are applied globally, affecting all matching elements throughout the entire application.
-This includes from the parent which import to all the elements, sibling, and other components.
-The only solution of this issue is using "css module(in case of css )" so that it scopes bound only to the component which imported.
+1. When you import a regular CSS (like styles.css) file or anything in a component (App.jsx), those styles are added to the global scope of your application.
+This means they are available to all components within that application. those styles which you imported are applied to all the parents, elements, sibling, and other components.
+2. To resolve the issue of global styles affecting unwanted elements in your react application you should use "css modules"

 ## * Important Interview Question